DominicBreuker/titanic_survival/README.md

 The task is to create a decision tree, but without an algorithm :)

-Check out "Titanic_Survival_Exploration.ipynb" to see how it's done.
+Check out `Titanic_Survival_Exploration.ipynb` to see how it's done.

 ## Getting started

 ### Virtual environment and packages

-All requirements are freezed in "requirements.txt".
-Set up a virtual environment with "pyvenv venv".
-Then run "source venv/bin/activate" to switch to the environment.
-Then install packages with "pip install -r requirements.txt".
-You can deactivate the environment with "deactivate".
+All requirements are freezed in `requirements.txt`.
+Set up a virtual environment with `pyvenv venv`.
+Then run `source venv/bin/activate` to switch to the environment.
+Then install packages with `pip install -r requirements.txt`.
+You can deactivate the environment with `deactivate`.

-If you ever add new packages, keep "requirements.txt" updated.
-Run "pip3 install <package_name>" to install packges and "pip3 freeze > requirements.txt" to save requirements to the file.
+If you ever add new packages, keep `requirements.txt` updated.
+Run `pip3 install <package_name>` to install packges and `pip3 freeze > requirements.txt` to save requirements to the file.

 ### Running jupyter notebook

-Run "jupyter notebook Titanic_Survival_Exploration.ipynb" to work on the dataset.
+Run `jupyter notebook Titanic_Survival_Exploration.ipynb` to work on the dataset.

 ### Troubleshooting